Charlotte Lawrence: Career

 In March 2018, Lawrence featured on Kaskade's single "Cold as Stone".
 In June 2018, she released her debut EP, Young.
 Lawrence signed with Atlantic Records in 2019, debuting with the single "Why Do You Love Me".
 She continued releasing digital singles throughout 2020, gaining significant attention when "Joke's on You" was featured on the soundtrack of the 2020 DC Comics film Birds of Prey.
 As a model, she is signed to IMG Models and has appeared in magazines such as Teen Vogue and Harper's Bazaar.

 Lawrence released her second EP Charlotte on March 5, 2021.
 Following the EP, Lawrence released the song "Morning", produced by Ben Gibbard of Death Cab and Andy Park.
 Lawrence cited Gibbard and Park's influence on the song's creative process, describing the collaboration as a meaningful step in her artistic development.
 On February 28, 2024, she released a new single titled "Dog", described by People magazine as a melancholic, rock-influenced track.
 The song is part of her upcoming debut studio album, which was scheduled to be released in 2025.
 On April 26, 2025, she announced that her debut studio album Somewhere would be released on June 27, and that "Us Three" would serve as the final single from the album.

 Personal life

 In March 2020, Lawrence revealed that she had tested positive for COVID-19.
 In a statement shared with her followers, she emphasized that she was feeling well and expected to make a full recovery, but used the opportunity to urge fans to take the pandemic seriously; stressing the importance of social distancing and self-isolation, she encouraged her audience to "stay inside" whether they were experiencing symptoms or not in order to protect vulnerable individuals.
 Lawrence stated, "This is not me asking for prayers...
 This is me pleading for you all to protect those less able to survive this virus."
 Her announcement was met with an outpouring of support from fellow artists and public figures such as Alec Benjamin, Ireland Baldwin, Nina Nesbitt, Gracie Abrams, and Lucy Hale, who shared encouraging messages in response.
+She is currently engaged to Andrew Watt.